Hearing loss has many different causes. Medications, heredity, repeated exposure to noise at work, the aging process, infections..

 Because it is ultimately the nerve cells that are affected, damage is usually permanent, leading to hearing loss or deafness with balance disorders.
 Properly adjusted hearing aids can be of great help in hearing loss of this type.

-VAC, WCB, WSIB, ADP & ODSP accepted.
-Part of the WorkSafeBC Provider Network . * Based on national physician referrals over the tenure of the corporation's Canadian business operations compared to the disclosed referral count of leading competitors. **Hearing evaluations/tests are free for all customers over the age of 50.
-Some conditions and exclusions may apply.
-See clinic for details.
+VAC, WCB, WSIB, WorkSafeBC, ADP & ODSP accepted. †Based on national physician referrals over the tenure of the corporation’s Canadian business operations compared to the disclosed referral count of leading competitors. *Hearing evaluations/tests are free for customers over the age of 18.
+Fees may apply where specific testing for employment purposes, reports, a copy of your results or the completion of an application is required.
+See clinic for full details.